corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node-upgrade-notes.md

 ## Step 7: Update the CorDapps

-When upgrading from Corada 4.11 to Corda 4.12 there are specific changes that need to be made to the CorDapps contract version and minimum platform version (MPV), see [Upgrade 4.11 CorDapps]({{< relref "upgrade-guide.md#upgrade-411-cordapps">}}) for more information.
+When upgrading from Corda 4.11 to Corda 4.12 there are specific changes that need to be made to the CorDapps contract version and minimum platform version (MPV), see [Upgrade 4.11 CorDapps]({{< relref "upgrade-guide.md#upgrade-411-cordapps">}}) for more information.

 ## Step 8: Start the node